leonp/thisdaysportion/_posts/2020-05-08-endless-utopia.md

 </div>

-Why not come join me in listening to this on VE Day.
+Why not come join me in listening to _this_ on VE Day rather than Vera Lynn.